 St. Philip’s is a founding member of PCI, living out God’s requirement “To act justly and love mercy” (Micah 6:8).
 PCI engages the structural issues that lead to poverty, lack of access to healthcare and quality education, and builds relationships across diverse socioeconomic groups.
 If you would like to know more about developing your leadership skills, building relationships across Tucson, and learning how to support our community in this way please contact Saint Philip’s delegates Jane Prescott-Smith or Deacon Leah Sandwell-Weiss.

 Saint Philip’s is a member faith community of Interfaith Community Services (ICS), which provides services to disadvantaged people, disabled individuals, and seniors.
 To learn more or to volunteer please click the “Interfaith Community Services” button below.

 Laundry Love is offered the second Wednesday of every month at Northgate Laundry to provide quarters, laundry soap, and dryer sheets to help wash the clothes and bedding of individuals and/or families living in poverty.
-To learn more or to volunteer please click the “Laundry Love” button below.
+Each time 25-40 families are served.
+This opportunity is appropriate for adults and high schoolers.

 Tucson Interfaith HIV/AIDS Network (TIHAN)